Your Shield Against Criminal Prosecution

 In any trial, it is not enough for the prosecutor to prove beyond a reasonable doubt that a defendant was present at the scene of the crime, even if he knew what was happening.
 Mere presence at the scene of a crime and knowledge that a crime is being committed are not sufficient to establish a defendant’s guilty.
 Mere presence at the scene of a crime, failure to prevent a crime, or even knowing that a crime is about to be committed, does not make someone criminally liable as a participant.

-To schedule a Free Consultation with Attorney Lefteris K. Travayiakis and to discuss your criminal case, Contact Us Online or call 617-325-9500.
+To schedule a free consultation with Attorney Lefteris K. Travayiakis and to discuss your criminal case, contact him online or call 617-657-2333.